Hardhat-Enterprises/AutoAudit/docs/ci_cd_pipeline.md

 ## Troubleshooting

 - Check GitHub Actions logs for detailed error messages.
-- Verify Dockerfile syntax and base image availability if build fails.
+- Verify Dockerfile syntax and base image availability if the build fails.
 - Confirm the validity of Azure credentials and Kubernetes config for authentication errors.
 - Review test reports and coverage summaries for test failures.